-- · uphold or deny the charge, and - · confirm or alter the penalty imposed.
+- uphold or deny the charge, and - confirm or alter the penalty imposed.

-A written report of the decision and any penalty will be sent to both parties with copies to the faculty member, Chair of the Department and the Dean (and the President, in the case of expulsion).
+A written report of the decision and any penalty will be sent to both parties with copies to the faculty member, department Chair and the Dean (and the President, in the case of expulsion).
 The Registrar will follow through on the Committee's decision.